Laboratory of Cellular Pharmacology of Atherosclerosis

 Cholesterol and cigarette smoke in atherogenesis: effects on vascular cells

 Cigarette smoke and cholesterol are important risk factors for atherosclerosis.
 Our goal is to evaluate the effects of cigarette smoke on monocyte/macrophage-endothelial cells interaction(s) in atherogenesis.
 Recent data demonstrate that, beyond cholesterol, also cigarette smoke can cause a phenotypic change in smooth muscle cells.
 We will evaluate the mechanisms responsible for these effects and particularly the epigenetic regulation of genes involved in atherogenesis.
+Moreover, we will evaluate the pathogenic effect(s) of new cigarette types, such as e-cigarette and heat-not burning devices.

 Extracellular vesicles (EV) and physiopathological functions

 EV are secreted by cells and classified, based on their dimensions and origin, in exosomes and microvesicles.
 Thanks to their content, they are involved in cell communication processes and are likely to play a pivotal role in inflammation and tumors.
-To comprehend their function, our aim is to characterize and separate various EV populations by centrifugation, lipidomic and proteomic analyses, with the ultimate goal to pharmacologically modify and utilize them in functional assays.
+To comprehend their function, our aim is to characterize and separate various EV populations by centrifugation, and lipidomic and proteomic analyses, with the goal to pharmacologically modify and utilize them in functional assays.

 The lab is totally equipped for the isolation and maintenance of primary and continuous cell lines.